MaxwellJung/ecem202a/docs/index.md

 #### **3.3.1 Code Signal Extraction Attack**

-If the adversary can somehow obtain the code signal, they can record a new video under their coded light to produce a new video that appears authentic.
+If the adversary can obtain the code signal, they embed the code signal into a new video and pose it as authentic.
 For example, the adversary can recreate the scene from the original video but with some malicious modifications.
 Assuming the code signal is private to the authors of the original video, the adversary will have to extract it from the video alone.

 #### **3.3.2 Spatial Manipulation Attacks**